flutter/packages/packages/flutter_adaptive_scaffold/README.md

 ## AdaptiveScaffold

-AdaptiveScaffold implements the basic visual layout structure for Material Design 3 that adapts to a variety of screens.
+`AdaptiveScaffold` implements the basic visual layout structure for Material Design 3 that adapts to a variety of screens.
 It provides a preset of layout, including positions and animations, by handling macro changes in navigational elements and bodies based on the current features of the screen, namely screen width and platform.
-For example, the navigational elements would be a BottomNavigationBar on a small mobile device and a NavigationRail on larger devices.
+For example, the navigational elements would be a `BottomNavigationBar` on a small mobile device and a `NavigationRail` on larger devices.
 The body is the primary screen that takes up the space left by the navigational elements.
 The secondaryBody acts as an option to split the space between two panes for purposes such as having a detail view.
-There is some automatic functionality with foldables to handle the split between panels properly.
-AdaptiveScaffold is much simpler to use but is not the best if you would like high customizability.
-Apps that would like more refined layout and/or animation should use AdaptiveLayout.
+There is some automatic functionality with foldables to handle the split between panels properly. `AdaptiveScaffold` is much simpler to use but is not the best if you would like high customizability.
+Apps that would like more refined layout and/or animation should use `AdaptiveLayout`.

 ### Example Usage